top of page

 St. John's Separate School

-Public School
+Weston Public School

 William Street and Rosemount

-"A postcard view of the intersection of William Street and Rosemount, circa 1920s.
-This lasercopy was donanted to the WHS by Gary Mauthe via Bob Ironside and Helen Hamilton." ~Martin Proctor
+A view of the corner of William Street and Rosemount Avenue, looking up Rosemount, circa 1920s (from Gary Mauthe via Bob Ironside and Helen Hamilton).

 Roman Stone Company

-"This is a scanned postcard that came to us from Gary Mauthe, via Bob Ironside and Helen Hamilton.
-This company later became Canadian Gypsum.
+This company became Canadian Gypsum.
 The factory was situated on a pie-shaped piece of land between the CNR and CPR tracks and Oak Street.
-The site was divided into two businesses in 1910, as seen on the Goad's Atlas.
-One was the Roman Stone Company, which was closer to the Grand Trunk tracks (later CNR), and the other business was the Fielding Chemical Company.
-By the time the 1923 update of Goad's fire insurance plan of Weston was made, Fielding was no longer listed, and a new long building had been added to the north of the two earlier structures.
-A townhouse development on the south side of Oak Street currently occupies this site." ~Martin Proctor
+The site was divided into two businesses in 1910.
+One was the Roman Stone Company, which was closer to the Grand Trunk (later CNR) tracks.
+The other business was the Fielding Chemical Company.
+By 1923, Fielding was no longer there and a new long building had been added to the north of the two earlier structures.
+A townhouse development on the south side of Oak Street currently occupies the site (from Gary Mauthe via Bob Ironside and Helen Hamilton).

 bottom of page